vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Codes authenification codes for tasks in Job
 Addresses make a star

+Plan pre-episode player talk.

 Fireside (Not Angel) being tortured in The Picnic Basket
 - The target list
 - Possible hideouts (the map)
-- Possible weaknesses and plans
+- Possible weaknesses and plans (where are they, who's who? what's up?)
 -
 # Background
 ### Local Businesses Targeted